 The Integrated Liquid Waste and Resource Management Plan identifies what the region and its member municipalities intend to do to use liquid waste as a resource, minimize treatment costs and better protect the environment and public health.
 Approved by the Provincial government in 2011, the plan takes an innovative approach to wastewater, which has traditionally been viewed as simply a waste product.
+View the Integrated

 Progress and updates

 Every two years, Metro Vancouver reviews and reports on what progress has been made towards the plan’s goals (see Biennial Report).
-The plan covers an eight-year period and will be reviewed and updated in 2018.

 The plan has three key goals: